Serving veterans and their families.

 HONE YOUR ACADEMIC PROWESS

 The Student Veteran Workshop Series is a University College program designed to meet the unique needs of student veterans at UT Arlington.
 The workshops are presented by a fellow student veteran with assistance from UT Arlington faculty and staff and centered around building academic success and confronting transitional challenges.
 For more intensive study help, University College also provides student veteran peer academic leader sessions and veteran study groups.

 Timothy Denny (email@example.com) is available to assist service members and veteran students and their families with academic advising and advising referrals; official advising from a specific department may also be required.
 Tim earned his bachelor's degree from UT Arlington, after completing a 23 year career in the U.S. Navy working in Logistics and Supply Chain Operations.
 Tim was a Peer Academic Leader teaching First Year Seminars to freshmen and Transfer Students and workshops for Student Veterans, focusing on succeeding at UT Arlington.

 GO OUT WITH STYLE

 In appreciation of your service, we would like to recognize your achievement with the Veterans Cord to wear at your graduation.
 You must be a graduating student during the semester you are making your request.
+Please note that the Veteran Graduation Cords are intended for Veterans and does not apply to dependents of Veterans.
 Request deadlines are May 1 for spring graduates and December 1 for summer/fall graduates.
 Request your cords online (login required).

 UT Arlington offers a number of services that will help veterans with every aspect of college life.
 From money management to physical and mental health services and beyond, we’ve got you covered.